 You're likely reading this because you think that you (or someone you know) might have an alcohol issue.
-But, you might not be sure.
-You might have an idea of what an alcohol concern looks like, but it just doesn't fit with your situation.
+But you might not be sure.
+You might have an idea of what an alcohol issue looks like, but it just doesn't fit with your situation.
 Does that mean there's no issue?

 All kinds of people can struggle with alcohol use.
 There is not one way to describe a person with an issue.
-Many people think it means people that aren't working, don't pay bills, meet responsibilities, or have to drink everyday.
+Many people think it means people who aren't working, don't pay bills, don’t meet responsibilities, or have to drink every day.
 This is not the case.
 When you continue to do something despite negative consequences, it's an issue.
 Anyone can have an alcohol issue.

-People with alcohol challenges are all different.
+People who struggle with alcohol use are all different.
 They drink differently, have different issues, and lead different lives.
 People with alcohol use issues might:

-Here are two examples of what an alcohol issue might look like.
+Here are 2 examples of what an alcohol issue might look like.
 Remember, these are just examples and don't describe all people who use alcohol.

 Carly is in her first year of university.
 Carly and her boyfriend have been fighting a lot lately about her drinking.
 When they go out, Carly gets intoxicated and says and does things that embarrass both of them.
 Carly’s boyfriend said he needs time away from Carly to think about their relationship.
 Now instead of going out, Carly stays at home every weekend and drinks.
 She has missed a few classes because of her drinking.
 Her grades have gone down.
 Carly has spent most of the money her parents loaned her on alcohol.
 Now she has no money.
 Carly’s friends have sent her messages asking where she is.
 She hasn't called or texted her friends back.

-About 80 percent of Albertans drink alcohol.
+About 80% of Albertans drink alcohol.
 Most people don't have alcohol use issues, but some people do.
-There is likely an issue if a person keeps drinking, even when it has negative effects on his or her life.
+There is likely an issue if a person keeps drinking, even when it has negative effects on their life.

 Alcohol use issues can range from mild to very bad.
 Some factors to think about are:

 Let's think about what Bill's use is doing to his life.
-Clear signs that his use is a concern are that Bill:
+Clear signs that his use is an issue are that Bill:

 Carly’s use is also causing issues, but her challenges are different than Bill's.
-Clear signs of use concerns are that Carly:
+Clear signs of an issue are that Carly:

 Bill and Carly both need to get help for their drinking, but they might get different kinds of help.